Funding Opportunities

 The Tier Award Program (TAP) is a major program under the SOR grant.
 TAP includes three tiers of grant-funded activities and their associated goals.
 Below are the goals and resources related to each tier.

-This solicitation outlines new funding opportunities under TAP Tiers 3.A, 3.B, and 3.C.
-Funding is available to eligible providers from April 2024 through September 2024.
+This solicitation outlines new funding opportunities under TAP Tiers 4.A, 4.B, and 4.C.
+Funding is available to eligible providers through September 29, 2025.

 FUNDING STATUS: CURRENTLY CLOSED